ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 ## Where to go next?

 For more templates, visit [IBM Cloud Schematics](https://github.com/Cloud-Schematics) GitHub page and [IBM Cloud Provider](https://ibm-bluemix.github.io/tf-ibm-docs) to learn more on templates.

-## Summary

-In this tutorial, you used Infrastructure as Code technologies to provision a LAMP stack server, modified the template code to modify the resources, tuned (memory, CPU and disk) and finish by deleting the resources.

-You learned how to:

-- Get a LAMP template code
-- Modify the template code
-- Create VM from the template code
-- Verify the VM
-- Scale resources using template code
-- Delete environments and resources
-- Where to go next